Ben-Voris/Mac-notes/README.md

 ### Use QuickTime Player

 1. Open QuickTime Player from your Applications folder.
-2. From the menu bar, choose File > New Screen Recording.
-Or press Control-Command-N.
+2. From the menu bar, choose `File` > `New Screen Recording`.
+Or press `Control` + `Command` + `N`.
     - If you see the onscreen controls described above, screen recording on your Mac is performed by the Screenshot app.
 Follow the steps in the previous section.
     - If you see the Screen Recording window described below, screen recording on your Mac is performed by QuickTime Player.
 Continue to the next step.
-3. Before starting your recording, you can click the arrow next to the Record buttonNo alt supplied for Image to change the recording settings:
+3. Before starting your recording, you can click the arrow next to the `Record` button to change the recording settings:
     - To record your voice or other audio with the screen recording, choose a microphone.
 To monitor that audio during recording, adjust the volume slider.
 If you get audio feedback, lower the volume or use headphones with a microphone.
-    - To show a black circle around your pointer when you click, choose Show Mouse Clicks in Recording.
+    - To show a black circle around your pointer when you click, choose `Show Mouse Clicks in Recording`.
-4. To start recording, click the Record buttonNo alt supplied for Image and then take one of these actions:
+4. To start recording, click the Record button and then take one of these actions:
     - Click anywhere on the screen to begin recording the entire screen.
-    - Or drag to select an area to record, then click Start Recording within that area.
+    - Or drag to select an area to record, then click `Start Recording` within that area.
-5. To stop recording, click the Stop buttonNo alt supplied for Image in the menu bar, or press Command-Control-Esc (Escape).
+5. To stop recording, click the `Stop` button in the menu bar, or press `Command` + `Control` + `ecc` (Escape).
 6. After you stop recording, QuickTime Player automatically opens the recording.
    You can now play, edit, or share the recording.